GSA/CFO.gov/_pages/grants-stakeholder-sessions.md

     <div class="grid-container font-sans-sm padding-0">
         <div class="grid-row grid-gap">
             <div class="usa-layout-docs__main desktop:grid-col-12 font-sans-sm">
-            <h4>Grants Informational Session: An Introduction to Developing a Results-Oriented Culture</h4>
+            <h4>Grants Performance Management Playbook Informational Session: An Introduction to Developing a Results-Oriented Culture</h4>
             <p>Informational Session Slides [link to come]</p>
             <p>Informational Session Recording [link to come]</p>

-            <h4>Grants Stakeholder Feedback Sessions</h4>
+            <h4>Grants Performance Management Playbook Feedback Session Registration</h4>
-            <p>Join us to share feedback, areas of success, and potential obstacles you face in moving toward a results-oriented grants culture!</p>
+            <p>Join us to share feedback, areas of success, and potential obstacles you face in moving toward a results-oriented grants culture!
+The feedback sessions will provide an opportunity for Federal employees to provide insights on the Playbook and about breaking barriers to achieve a results-oriented culture.
+What we learn from you will inform how we support you and your agency going forward, so your participation is critical!</p>

             <ol>
             <li><a href="https://www.eventbrite.com/e/federal-grants-performance-management-playbook-feedback-session-registration-127375586809">Register for Tuesday, January 12, 11:00AM-12:00PM</a> </li>